-Characterised by its high down land and wide valleys, the county of Wiltshire in Southwest England is one of the country’s finest areas for outdoor exploration.
+Characterised by its high down land and wide valleys, the county of Wiltshire in Southwest England is one of the country’s finest areas for outdoor exploration with plenty of things to do.
 It’s also home to several notable landmarks of historic interest that draw large numbers of visitors each year.
-If you’re thinking about embarking on a rural UK adventure, here are five reasons why Wiltshire should be top of your list.
+If you’re thinking about embarking on a rural UK adventure, here are five things to do in Wiltshire.

 Lydiard House & Park

 Wiltshire has numerous historic country homes and among the finest is this beautiful estate on the western edge of Swindon.
 Spread across some 260 acres of parkland, the site comprises the Palladian House, a church and a walled garden.
 Visitors can marvel at delights including ornate plasterwork, original furnishings and family portraits dating back to Elizabethan times.
 There’s also a children’s play area and a café and tea rooms.
 Regular events including theatre performances are held here too.

 One of the world’s most iconic landmarks, Stonehenge needs little introduction.
 And for any uninitiated readers, I can only recommend that you come and see this magnificent prehistoric monument, two miles west of Amesbury, for yourself.
 Consisting of a ring of standing stones, each around 13 feet high, seven feet wide and weighing around 25 tons, the mystery of how the stones were erected has continued down the ages.
 If you’d like to visit, TravelMag.com has recommended several Stonehenge tours from London.